Publishers for Early American History Books (Trade Presses)

 A trade publisher is a publishing company that acquires, edits, designs, publishes, and sells books to consumers.
 It pays royalties, a portion of profits, to authors.

-Typically, to get a Big Five book deal, you need name recognition, a platform, an agent, and a book idea or manuscript with broad appeal.
+Typically, to get a Big 5 book deal, you need name recognition, a platform (several thousand or more followers or a track record of multiple thousand traditionally published books sold), an agent, and a book idea or manuscript with broad appeal.

 Independent trade publishers are not owned by the major publishing companies.
 They release fewer titles, have smaller print runs, and have fewer resources.
 They strategically produce and sell books, reaching authors and readers with certain interests in mind.

-Here are some non-“Big Five” trade Publishers for early American history books:
+Here are some non-Big 5 trade publishers for early American history books:

 Arcadia Publishing and The History Press: They publish short local history books and guidebooks.
 They require 25+ quality images.